GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 When you play with the [wake lock demo][demo], you'll notice that wake locks are sensitive to [page visibility][page-visibility-api] and [full-screen mode][full-screen-api].
-This means that the wake lock will automatically abort when you enter full-screen mode or minimize a tab or window where a wake lock is active.
+This means that the wake lock will automatically abort when you enter full-screen mode, minimize a tab or window, or switch away from a tab or window where a wake lock is active.

 To reacquire the wake lock,
 listen for the [`visibilitychange`][visibility-change] event and